-The Head of Clinical Development will provide strategic direction and technical leadership to the clinical development group and is responsible for the overall management and performance of department functions from Phase I-IV for drug products, including: clinical trial design, implementation and execution, clinical research, data analysis and management.
-The Head of Clinical Development is responsible for overseeing clinical development, pharmacovigilance, and biostatistics according to agreed-upon deadlines and budgets.
-Working closely with the CMO, the Clinical Development/Pharmacovigilance/Biostatistics group(s), R&D, Regulatory, Medical Affairs and the Commercial Development teams, the Head of Clinical Development will develop and execute regulatory and Phase I-IV clinical trial strategy and design.
-The Head of Clinical Development is responsible for the management of the Clinical Development department.
+The Vice President of Clinical Development will provide strategic direction and technical leadership to the clinical development group and is responsible for the overall management and performance of department functions from Phase I-IV for drug products, including: clinical trial design, implementation and execution, clinical research, data analysis and management.
+The Vice President of Clinical Development is responsible for overseeing clinical development and pharmacovigilance according to agreed-upon deadlines and budgets.
+Working closely with the CMO, the Clinical Development/Pharmacovigilance/Biostatistics group(s), R&D, Regulatory, Medical Affairs and the Commercial Development teams, the Vice President of Clinical Development will develop and execute regulatory and Phase I-IV clinical trial strategy and design.
+The Vice President of Clinical Development is responsible for the management of the Clinical Development department.

 Duties and Responsibilities Include But Are Not Limited To:

 - Responsible for preparing clinical portions of new Drug Applications and Biologics License Applications, including protocols and protocol amendments, investigator brochures, drug safety update reports, clinical study reports, medical reports, efficacy and safety summaries, scientific rationales and benefit/risk ratios.

 - Develop and maintain key opinion leader relationships and serve as the clinical lead for advisory meetings.

 - Establish and maintain relationships with alliance partners, external companies (such as CRO), investigators and opinion leaders to optimize performance on clinical trial activities.

 - Prepare manuscripts for technical journals and make presentations at scientific meetings.